You can find this document as PDF here.

 Choose the templates you need.
 The template fpmmm is mandatory.
 All other templates are optional but you have to load them if you want to monitor some specific storage engines or features.

-If you do not want to think about install ALL templates.
-A typical good choice of templates for the machine (host) is: fpmmm and server and for the a normal MariaDB/MySQL database itself: process, mysql, myisam and innodb.
+If you do not want to think about it install ALL templates.
+A typical good choice of templates for the machine (host, server) is: fpmmm and server and for the a normal MariaDB/MySQL database itself: process, mysql, myisam and innodb.

 If you have a Master/Slave Replication running you should add also the master and the slave templates.